JULY 12, 2022: We have now updated and revamped this page to make it more useful.

 On the noncompete side, although there is constant talk of banning noncompetes (and many states have had bills to do precisely that), only 3 states prohibit employee noncompetes altogether.
 They are California, North Dakota, and Oklahoma.
 (No, Montana does not ban noncompetes.)

 Charts reflecting the differences among how each of the 50 states (plus D.C.) handle noncompetes and trade secrets are available here (noncompetes) and here (trade secrets).
 Note that these charts are updated as new developments arise.

-Given how hard it can be to stay on top of the recent developments in each state (as well as at the federal, not to mention international) and the absence of any aggregation of this information elsewhere, we have dedicated a separate page to the current status of developments in trade secrets laws and noncompete laws around the country.
+Given how hard it can be to stay on top of the recent developments in each state (as well as at the federal level, not to mention international changes) and the absence of any aggregation of this information elsewhere, we have dedicated a separate page to the current status of developments in trade secrets laws and noncompete laws around the country.

 While updates will continue regularly in our blog posts, this page is intended to serve as an ongoing resource for people to easily find all of the important developments in one place.
 Although the focus will be on the United States, important international developments will sometimes be included as well.

 The summaries are (sort-of) color coded for the nature of the bill (ban, modification or establishment of standards, reversal of prior changes) and the groups for whom it creates exceptions or specific limitations (medical personnel, low-wage workers, others).

 Please consider this page to be a work in progress, as the laws are ever-changing.
 So, please check back regularly.
 And, a huge thank you to Erika Hahn for all of her extraordinary help in tracking the state and federal bills and developments.

 Federal [Trade Secrets and Noncompetes]